 The following is the hostile planning process with those specific steps emphasised:

 Analysis, planning, and training

 Training and rehearsal.

 Last minute surveillance.

 As you can see, only the surveillance and the rehearsal steps are marked.
 Those of you who might be wondering why the ‘Execution’ step is not included in this, since a hostile operative must show up for it as well, have to remember that the goal we have set out to achieve in this series of articles involves proactive prevention, rather than the very different field of reactive physical countermeasures.
 Even though no one in their right mind would want to simply ignore the Execution step, the mechanics of dealing with it are so different from those of preventative security, that it would, and oftentimes does, necessitate an entirely different series of articles to explain it.
 Keep in mind that if the Execution step takes place, prevention, by definition, is no longer relevant, and the officer would have to immediately ‘click into’ a reactive countermeasure mode in order to combat, eliminate and/or minimize the damage.

-As for the rest of the steps that are not marked in all caps, as important as they might be, they can, and oftentimes do, take place in a different region, or a different country altogether – making them impossible for security forces to detect and disrupt (hopefully not impossible for government agencies, though).
+As for the rest of the steps that are not marked, as important as they might be, they can, and oftentimes do, take place in a different region, or a different country altogether – making them impossible for security forces to detect and disrupt (hopefully not impossible for government agencies, though).